erdirstats/erdirstats.github.io/README.md

 <a style="color:#2F2F2F;" href="https://erdirstats.github.io/small-strain-stiffness-final-02.html" target="_blank"># Predicting shear modulus at small strain from CPTU data, using ensembled machine learning</a>
 _2021-04-26_
 > The following is a short post on predicting small-strain stiffness properties from CPTU measurements by ensembling several machine learning (ML) models.
-More specifically, we are going to predict the value of the shear modulus at small strain, `Gmax`.
+More specifically, we are going to predict the value of the <span style="color:yellow">shear modulus</span> at small strain, `Gmax`.

 <p style="color:#2F2F2F; font-weight: bolder;">WELCOME 😄</p>
 <p style="color:#2F2F2F; font-weight: normal;">WELCOME 😄</p>